crate/cratedb-guide/docs/feature/storage/index.md

 ## Data structures

-A single record in Lucene is called "document".
+A single record in Lucene is called "document", which is used to store a single table row in CrateDB.

 :Document: